Frequently Asked Questions

 I have an Engineering degree.
 Am I eligible to apply?

 The Master of Science program in Integrated Climated System Sciences is primarily offered to students coming from a purely natural-scientific background.
-If you hold a bachelor degree in an Engineering field, it is likely that you fulfill our 60 CP criterion and are hence eligible to apply.
+If you hold a bachelor degree in an Engineering field, it is likely that you fulfill our 90 CP criterion in natural sciences and are hence eligible to apply.

 However, please note: